Now you can earn the same quality MBA that Eastern Illinois University offers to its on-campus students.

 If you’ve been researching online MBA programs, you’re no doubt looking for a program and degree that will help you advance in your chosen field.
 EIU’s online MBA can help you meet your professional goals with concentrations in Accounting, Applied Management, and Geographic Information Sciences.
 You can even choose to pursue a Dual Degree: an MBA with Applied Management and an MS in Cybersecurity.

 You will find our tuition and fees highly competitive and entirely affordable.
-You will complete a 33-hour program for less than $23,000, including the $1,000 Commitment Fee.
+You will complete a 33-hour program for less than $23,000.
 That amount also includes most textbooks with our textbook rental program.

 The Applied Management Option is focused on “hands-on” development of students’ intellectual and creative capacities.
 The program addresses a broad range of business-related skills emphasizing a combination of teamwork, writing, contemporary global and ethical issues, and analytical skills that can be immediately put into practice.
 Click here for more information on this option.